-Padded semi-contact sparring bouts will be 1.5 minutes long, with 1.5 extensions.
-These durations may be changed on the day of the tournament by the organisers, and announced publicly.
+Padded semi-contact sparring bouts will be 2 minutes long, with two-minute extensions.
+These durations may be changed on the day of the tournament by the organisers.
 There will be no draws awarded in the extension.
 Judges and the referee must each decide on a winner.